Seirdy/seirdy.one/content/posts/website-best-practices.md

 Most of my images will probably be screenshots that start as PNGs.
 My typical flow:

 1. Re-size and crop the PNG.
-Convert to grayscale if colors isn't important.
+Convert to grayscale if color isn't important.
 2. Lossy compression with `pngquant`
 3. Losslessly optimize the result with `oxipng` and its Zopfli backend (slow)
 4. Also create a lossless WebP from the lossy PNG and a lossy WebP from the source image, using `cwebp`.
 Pick the smaller of the two.